MakoStrwlkr/CSC110-Project/README.md

-## An interactive report of the effect of Amazon rainforest’s area on the localannual precipitation and CO2emission (with python prime shipping).
+## An interactive report of the effect of Amazon rainforest’s area on the localannual precipitation and CO2 emission (with python prime shipping).

 To-do-list:
 - [x] Rainfall data